jay-joshy/allergyguide/content/tools/resources/oit_calculator_docs.md

 - **Unit Display:** Displays units (g/ml) appropriate for the food type and method.
 - **Special Rows:** Food section headers appear before the first Food A step and before any Food B steps.

-### 2.6 Editing Behavior
+### 2.6 Editing Behaviour

 The calculator dynamically responds to user input, recalculating and validating the protocol in real-time:

 - **Food Settings Modification:**
   - Changing food name updates display immediately.
-  - Altering protein concentration triggers a full table recalculation.
+  - Altering protein concentration of either Food A or B triggers a full table recalculation.
   - Toggling food type (Solid ↔ Liquid) for Food A or B converts existing amounts (assuming 1g ≈ 1ml) and recomputes dilution parameters.
-Target protein values are preserved.
+Existing target protein values are preserved.
   - Changing Food A dilution strategy or threshold recalculates step methods and mix parameters while preserving target protein values.
 - **Dosing Strategy Change:** Selecting a different dosing strategy (Standard, Slow, Rapid) regenerates the entire protocol with new default protein targets for that strategy.
 This overrides any custom step targets.
+Food B should be preserved if already selected.
 - **New Food Loading:** Loading a new Food A resets and recalculates the entire protocol.
 If there is a Food B already selected, it is removed.
 Adding or changing Food B regenerates steps from the transition point onward.
 - **Step Editing:**
   - **Editing Target Protein:** For direct steps, `dailyAmount` is recalculated.
 For dilution steps, `mixWaterAmount` is adjusted to preserve `dailyAmount` and `mixFoodAmount` if possible.
 If impossible, a warning should be triggered.